 If you’re a healthy adult:

-- To reduce the risk of harm from alcohol-related disease or injury for healthy men and women, drink no more than 10 standard drinks per week and no more than 4 standard drinks on any one day.
+- To reduce the risk of harm from alcohol-related disease or injury, healthy men and women should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.

-- The less you choose to drink, the lower your risk of alcohol-related harm.
+The less you choose to drink, the lower your risk of harm from alcohol.
 For some people, not drinking at all is the safest option.

-A standard drink contains 10g of alcohol.
+A standard drink contains 10 g of pure alcohol.
 Many drinks have more than 1 standard drink in them.
-Check the label on your bottle or container to see how many standard drinks are in it.
+Check the label on your bottle or container, or refer to the Standard Drinks Guide, to see how many standard drinks are in it.

 Children and young people